The SoA (Statement of Applicability) is one of the key documents in an ISO 27001 ISMS (information security management system).

 The SoA is also useful as a simple way of identifying the policies, procedures and other documentation or systems that have been applied in order to treat the identified risks.

 The SoA must be updated regularly in line with the continual improvement philosophy of ISO 27001:2013, and as evidence of improvements to controls or compliance requirements.

 Producing an SoA with vsRisk™

-vsRisk produces an SoA as you conduct your risk assessment, providing all the information you require, in an audit-ready format.
-You can export the report into XLS, PDF or CSV where you can customise it as you like.
+Vigilant Software’s risk assessment software vsRisk automatically builds an SoA as you conduct your risk assessment.
+It provides all the information you require, in an audit-ready format.